 To get to the theme park, visitors head deep into the mine, where there’s a 20-metre-high Ferris wheel, a bowling alley, and an underground lake complete with six gondolas to paddle across the water.
 There’s also a mini golf course, table tennis tables, and a sports ground which is perfect for activities such as handball and badminton if you fancy a game whilst you’re down there.
 If visiting with the family, this underground wonderland has something for all ages.

-Salina Turda is open Monday to Sunday, and costs 30 Romanian Lei* per adult (£5.70), and 15 per child (£2.85).
-Additional small charges apply to use the different rides and activities in the theme park, but they are still very cheap, especially compared to attractions back in the UK.
-For example, an eight-minute ride on the Ferris wheel only costs five lei (95p), and a 20-minute boat ride in the underground lake will set you back just 15 lei per person (£2.85), with a maximum of three people to a boat.
+Salina Turda is open Monday to Sunday.
+You have to pay an entrance fee and then additional small charges apply to use the different rides and activities in the theme park, but they are still very cheap, especially compared to attractions back in the UK.

-The nearest international airport to Turda is Cluj-Napoca, where flights start at around £108 in August from the majority of UK airports.
+The nearest international airport to Turda is Cluj-Napoca..
 Once in the country, the cheapest way to get there is by bus, or alternatively, a taxi journey will take about 40 minutes.
 Romania uses its own currency rather than the Euro, so there’s a good exchange rate, meaning your money will go further when you get there.